 OverviewEstrella Benchmark is one of five minorly prominent summits in the Maricopa Mountains, which run north-south in southern Maricopa County, about 20 miles east of Gila Bend and about 45 miles southwest of Phoenix.
 Most of the Maricopa Mountains are enclosed within the Sonoran Desert National Monument, created in 2000 mainly to ensure protection of this range against development.
 The cities of Goodyear and Gila Bend incorporated all lands up to this boundary in recent years.
-Although today the area is mostly open desert, this ensures it will remain so for a very long time.
+Although today the area is mostly open desert, the National Monument status ensures it will remain so for a very long time.

 The Maricopa Mountains are typical of the southern Arizona desert ranges: rocky, craggy summits, steep slopes and thick brush and cactus.
 The highest point in the range is Maricopa Peak, a blocky summit located about 10 miles south of Estrella Benchmark.
 Another notable summit in the range is Margies Peak, located at the north end of the range.
 The old Butterfield Stage Route passes through the range between Estrella BM and Margies.
 Few people explore these mountains and fewer still bother to hike to the summits.
 For example, I was the first person to visit this peak since early 2010, and the second since 2008 or so.